tolauwae/phd-thesis/src/foundations/foundations.typ

 Intercession debuggers are an interesting case to study in terms of our correctness criteria.
 Very few intercessions can be made while maintaining soundness, since soundness expects the debugger to observe the same semantics as the program.
-A clear example, is debuggers that allow the user to update the code during the debugging session.
+A clear example are debuggers that allow the user to update the code during the debugging session.
 We can illustrate this in the #stlc by allowing the debugger to substitute terms at runtime.

 #semantics(